-An Employee returning to work after a period of sickness absence of four days or longer, is required to complete a Self-Certification form, giving the reasons for the absence.
+An Employee returning to work after a period of sickness absence of seven days or less is required to complete a Self-Certification form, giving the reasons for the absence.
 Failure to complete a Self-Certification form may result in reduction or loss of sick pay.

 The Self-Certification Form must contain detail of reason for absence with precise descriptions of illness.
-Stating sick, not well or ill is not acceptable and the Self-Certification form will be returned for further completion.
+Stating sick, not well, or ill is not acceptable and the Self-Certification form will be returned for further completion.

-For periods of sickness that exceed 7 calendar days (including weekends and Bank Holidays) a Fit Note completed by a qualified medical practitioner must be submitted to the Clerk.
+For periods of sickness that exceed 7 calendar days (including weekends and Bank Holidays) a Fit Note completed by a qualified medical practitioner must be submitted to the Clerk or in their absence, the Deputy Clerk.